 Washington D.C, Jul 23 (ANI

-The study appears in Forensic Science International: Genetics.
+The study appears in the Journal of Cancer.
 (ANI